-Use the Morse Code Translator from Morse Code World to find out!
+Use this Morse Code Translator to find out!

 When sailors heard the code for "CQ CQ CQ" at 9 pm on 24 December 1906, they knew that they should pay attention to an important message from the radio.

-Now, you're probably thinking, what's the big deal?
-Today, we hear voices from everywhere - our televisions, our computers, our phones.
+You're probably thinking, what's the big deal?
+Today, we hear voices everywhere — our televisions, computers, phones.
 Even our doorbells can talk to us!